McCormick Place Convention Center—S102—Level 1

 Actions

 Status: In November 2015, the U.S. Travel Insurance Association and the Tourism and Travel Industry Consumer Coalition raised concerns regarding lack of specificity and consistent application of regulation of the travel insurance industry to the Property and Casualty (C) Committee.
 This prompted the committee to appoint a Travel Insurance (C) Working Group in 2016 to consider development of a model law or guideline to establish appropriate regulatory standards for the travel and tourism insurance industry.
 During the year, the Working Group drafted the model law using the National Conference of Insurance Legislators (NCOIL) Travel Insurance Model Act as a starting point.
 This model law defines regulatory structure related to travel insurance and covers market regulation, premium tax, rate regulation, and enforcement.
 The model was adopted by the NAIC membership in December 2018.
-The International Travel and Health Insurance Journal reports that, as of March 2023, "29 of the 50 states have adopted the rule in some shape or form."
+The US Travel Insurance Association reports that, as of May 2024, 36 states have adopted some version of the rule.

 Meetings